 - Mistakes are made in surgery, chemotherapy or radiation therapy

 A lawsuit cannot give our clients back everything that malpractice took from them.
 However, it can help you recover compensation for your losses, and may help prevent similar mistakes in the future.

 If you are wondering whether medical malpractice played a role in your disease or that of your loved one, please contact Koskoff Koskoff & Bieder PC, to arrange a free consultation and case evaluation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients throughout the state.
+Our medical malpractice lawyers represent clients throughout Connecticut.